Danielle Casanova ferry Review and Specifications

 All onboard emergency instructions are displayed in staterooms, on the TV screens and at the ship's assembly stations (aka muster stations).
 Life jackets are issued at the assembly stations.
 In cases of emergency, the use of elevators/passenger lifts is forbidden.

 Pets on the ship

-Traveling with pets/domestic animals are allowed on all CORSICA LINEA ships.
+Travelling with pets/domestic animals are allowed on all CORSICA LINEA ships.
 For dogs and cats are available dedicated onboard lodgings.
 Other animals (rabbits, birds, hamsters, etc) must be in passenger-owned carriers.

 - Animals are not allowed in staterooms, seating lounges, bar lounges, and all public rooms.
 Animals are allowed only on outer decks, where they can be walked by their owners.

-- During ferry booking, passengers have to select "Pet up to 6 kg" for animals traveling in pet cages and not requiring kennels.
+- During ferry booking, passengers have to select "Pet up to 6 kg" for animals travelling in pet cages and not requiring kennels.
 The "Pet over 6 kg" option is for animals needing onboard kennel (which must be booked in advance).

 - During the crossing, animals are nourished by the owners.
 Water is provided by the crew.
 Animals must be maintained by the owners, who are obliged to remove excrements or any other uncleannesses produced by the animal.